 A: If the original report is edited and changes saved, the scheduled report will reflect those changes.
 Therefore, be careful not to disrupt automated reporting.
 It is recommended that SFTP and 3rd-party system integrations use a saved report that is a dedicated ‘integration’ export report.

-Tip: if you'd like to use another user's saved report, we recommend to duplicate that report and save the duplicate as a dedicated schedule version, as described in Analytics: Using Saved Reports.
+Tip: if you'd like to use another user's saved report, we recommend duplicating that report and saving the duplicate as a dedicated schedule version, as described in Analytics: Using Saved Reports.